 1. Ima Cuisine

-Ima Cuisine, located on Fort St, just around the corner from the Hotel Grand Windsor, is a well-loved establishment.
+Ima Cuisine, located on Fort St, just around the corner from the Fable Auckland, is a well-loved establishment.
 Established by Chef Yael Shochat, Ima draws on the food of Yael’s hometown of Haifa, with a soulful menu inspired by the food of Palestinian and Jewish restaurants, and local, seasonal produce.
 Ima’s Mediterranean fare stems from a long-running tradition of food, creating as much as possible on-site, including bread, pastries, and cured meats.